Iben Mundbjerg Gjødsbøl

 Medical anthropology and Medical Science and Technology Studies

-My research explores how medical technologies and clinical practices shape our understandings and experiences of health and illness.
-I do ethnography in health care settings, exploring how personhood and the value of life are constituted in the everyday clinical practices in the Danish welfare system.
-My PhD research concerned how life's worth is practiced and experienced in the field of dementia, including both clinical and care settings.
+My research explores how novel medical technologies and clinical practices shape our understandings and experiences of health and illness.
+I do ethnography in health care settings in Denmark, exploring how personhood and the value of life are constituted in the everyday clinical practices.
+My PhD research concerned how life's worth is practiced and experienced in the field of dementia across early and late stages of the disease.

 Current research